Das Kapital: Part I: Commodities and Money

 This section introduces the concept of the "fetishism of commodities", where the social relations between producers "assume... the fantastic form of a relation between things".
 This "value-objectivity", which Marx describes as "spectral" or "phantom-like", is a "socio-natural property" that appears to belong to commodities themselves but is in fact the result of a specific social structure.
-The market system and "money-forms" disguise these real social relations, making them appear as objective properties of the commodities themselves.
+The market system and "money-forms" disguise these real social relations, making them appear as objective properties of the commodities.

 British gold sovereign featuring Queen Victoria, 1842.
 Marx discussed gold as the primary money commodity in his time, serving as a universal equivalent and measure of value.

-The exchange process itself necessitates a universal equivalent, a "money commodity" (historically gold and silver), which functions as the measure of value and the medium of circulation.
+The exchange process itself necessitates a universal equivalent, a "money commodity" (historically gold and silver).
 Marx traces the conceptual development of the form of value from the simple or accidental form, through the expanded and general forms, to the money form, arguing that this development is not historical but logical.
 Money serves as a measure of value (allowing commodities to express their values as price) and as a medium of circulation (facilitating the exchange of commodities, C-M-C).
 These two functions are contradictory: as a measure of value, money should be stable (like gold), but as a means of circulation, it needs to be efficient and adaptable, leading to the use of tokens and credit money.
 The circulation of commodities C-M-C (selling in order to buy) contains the formal possibility of crises, as the sale (C-M) and the purchase (M-C) are separated in time and space, meaning there is no automatic guarantee that a sale will be followed by a purchase.
 Money also functions as a hoard (a store of value), as a means of payment (for settling debts, introducing the creditor-debtor relation), and as "world money" in international trade.